 Considerations for Organizations with the ICO as their DPA

 The ICO has warned companies for months to prepare for a Brexit “no deal” to ensure the unrestricted flow of data.
 But with a new, generous deadline in place, both the UK Parliament and organizations operating in the UK and EU have additional time to plan accordingly.
-Although Prime Minister May has refused to leave the EU without a deal, businesses should begin planning for this possibility, mapping their data flows, and determining which adequacy measures will be the best practice for proper legal data transfers.
+Although former Prime Minister May refused to leave the EU without a deal, businesses should begin planning for this possibility, mapping their data flows, and determining which adequacy measures will be the best practice for proper legal data transfers.